-The “Reckless Confidence” Of “The Rundown” Host Robin Thede | Fast Company
+The “Reckless Confidence” Of “The Rundown” Host Robin Thede

 But one look at Thede’s resume and it won’t seem like such an insane bet on Jax’s part.
 Thede served as the head writer for The Queen Latifah Show and The Nightly Show with Larry Wilmore, with additional writing credits for the BET Awards, the White House Correspondents’ Dinner, and the NAACP Image Awards.
 Along with her experience as a writer, Thede is also an alum of the comedy troupe Second City, making her current job as host of The Rundown on BET a perfect blend of all of her passions.

-If Thede makes pitching a game-changing show and landing a position as its executive producer sound easy, remember appearances can be deceiving.
-During the Fast Company Innovation Festival in New York today, Thede talked about how she rose through the predominately white boys’ club of comedy, not being handed the microphone, and the importance of what she calls “reckless confidence.”
+If Thede makes pitching a game-changing show and landing a position as its executive producer and host sound easy, remember appearances can be deceiving.
+During the Fast Company Innovation Festival, Thede talked about how she rose through the predominately white boys’ club of comedy, not being handed the microphone, and the importance of what she calls “reckless confidence.”

 When Thede entered the field of TV writing, she was by no means deluded with thoughts of gender and racial diversity.
 Inclusion in front of and behind the camera is a well-worn struggle, one that has seen incremental progress that Thede has been active in engineering.
 Case in point: Along with House of Cards creator Beau Willimon, Thede was successful in advocating for new legislation in the New York State Assembly.
 Thanks to their efforts, the Television Writers’ and Directors’ Fees and Salaries Credit will give up to $5 million in tax credits for hiring female and minority writers and directors in New York.